 - Due to the requirements of the corporate clients, it would be to your advantage if your online store targeting this group, supports more functions like the following:

-- integration with an inventory management program, which is used for tracking sales, stocks and number of orders of per client;
+- integration with an inventory management program, which is used for tracking sales, stocks, and number of orders per client;

-- invoicing – in order to be able to issue an invoice for each order;
+- invoicing – to be able to issue an invoice for each order;

-- client differentiation – this is an option which allows you to offer a different discount to each client (in business, discounts are often agreed upon after negotiations, many meetings and calculations, etc, thus it’s logical for the B2B online stores to not have a fixed discount that is valid for all clients).
+- client differentiation – this is an option that allows you to offer a different discount to each client (in business, discounts are often agreed upon after negotiations, many meetings, and calculations, etc, thus it’s logical for the B2B online stores do not have a fixed discount that is valid for all clients).

 When you start selling, think carefully about who you want to sell to – consumers or corporate clients.
 Retail or wholesale?
 If you think that both markets are within the range of your interests, use two online store platforms – B2C and B2B, with clearly outlined differences.
 That way, your investments would be bigger, but you would be spared unpleasant orders-related moments, you would show respect to both of your target groups, you would make the ordering process easier and you would have more differentiated databases, which are particularly valuable from a marketing point of view.

-No business is able to sell everything to everyone.
-Start with the following questions: “To whom do I want to sell my products?
+No business can sell everything to everyone.
+Start with the following questions: “To who do I want to sell my products?
 To whom can I sell them?
 Why?”.
 After you reach the answers, you will be halfway through to the goal.
-For the other half you can rely on Composity.
+For the other half, you can rely on Composity.